valkey-io/valkey/README.md

 _Note_: For compatibility with Redis, we create symlinks from the Redis names (`redis-server`, `redis-cli`, etc.) to the Valkey binaries installed by `make install`.
 The symlinks are created in same directory as the the Valkey binaries.
 The symlinks are removed when using `make uninstall`.
-The creation of the symlinks can be skipped by setting the environment variable `CONFIGURE_REDIS_SYMLINKS=false`.
+The creation of the symlinks can be skipped by setting the environment variable `USE_REDIS_SYMLINKS=no`.

 `make install` will just install binaries in your system, but will not configure init scripts and configuration files in the appropriate place.
 This is not